0 General

 The normally expected dates for traffic restrictions due to ice, on the Swedish side of the Gulf of Bothnia, for various ice and tonnage classes.

-See list of normally expected dates for traffic restrictions due to ice
+List of normally expected dates for traffic restrictions due to ice:

 6 Vessel Traffic Service (VTS)